Any incorporated or non-incorporated not for profit body can apply for a grant. In general this means an organisation will be:

 Learn More about our 'General Exclusions' HERE

-Normally each not for profit organisation is only eligible to receive one donation per finanical year, running from 1 April to 31 March.
+Normally each not for profit organisation is only eligible to receive one grant per finanical year, running from 1 April to 31 March.

 It is important to note that we cannot fund retrospectively, so it is important you allow sufficient time for your application to be considered.